Heinrich-Barth/meccg-server/README.md

 Your app should now be running on [localhost:8080](http://localhost:8080/).

-### Security
+## Security

-There is no login mechanism implemented, yet.
+There is no security mechanism implemented!
+Use at your own risk.

 ## Third Party Libraries